 - Ideas & tips for an ideal morning routine

-- 3 steps to the perfect morning routine
+- In 3 steps to the perfect morning routine

-Good sleep is half the battle for a good day.
-Without enough energy, it's hard to have a successful day.
-If you sleep well and act smartly in the morning, you are bound to have an optimal day.
-But what are the things that hold us back from a successful start to the day?
-If hectic mornings are one of your daily companions, prick up your ears now.
+A good night's sleep is half the battle for a good day.
+A successful day can hardly be realized without sufficient energy.
+If you sleep well and act wisely in the morning, you will have an optimal day.
+But what are the things that keep us from a successful start to the day?
+If the hustle and bustle in the morning is one of your daily companions, then prick up your ears now.
 We explain everything you need to know about a perfect morning routine.
-Why restlessness accompanies us in the morning can have several reasons.
-First of all, you should make sure that you always go to bed at a similar time in the evening.
+Why restlessness accompanies us in the morning can have various reasons.
+First, you should make sure that you always go to sleep at a similar time each night.
 This will help your rhythm and make it easier to get out of bed the next day.
-Generally, the amount of sleep recommended by experts is 7 - 8 hours per night.
-You should also avoid eating heavy food shortly before going to bed, as your body is already busy enough regenerating your cells during the night.
-We have following tips for you, how you can facilitate a structured start into the day.
+Basically, the sleep duration recommended by experts is 7 – 8 hours per night.
+You should also stop eating heavy food just before bed, as your body is already busy regenerating your cells during the night.
+We have tips for you below on how you can make a structured start to the day easier.

 Ideas & tips for an ideal morning routine